ArtemEsper/TopicGeometry/README.md

 ### Notes
 Ensure config.py is correctly configured with your file paths and Google Cloud details before running the pipeline.
-To run specific scripts, call them directly with python removeascii.py or python csv_newdelimeters.py.

 The cleaning steps apply only to files that match the designated paths in config.py.
-The initial JSTOR dataset on a topic og international sequrity can be found on Zenodo repository 10.5281/zenodo.14638434.
+The initial JSTOR dataset on 'International security' topic can be found on Zenodo repository 10.5281/zenodo.14638434.

 ### Future Improvements
 Implement logging for more robust monitoring.